pepperumo/MLOps_book_recommender_system/README.md

    dvc push
    ```

-For more detailed DVC instructions, please see the [API README](./src/api/README.md#using-dvc-for-model-and-data-files).
+For more detailed DVC instructions, please refer to the DVC documentation at https://dvc.org/doc.

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>